EngFlow/example/java/com/engflow/notificationqueue/README.md

 2. `--queue_name=eventstore/lifecycle-events` holds the name of the queue to listen

-Next, you must provide authentication information so the client can establish a connection to the engflow cluster, unless the cluster is totally open.
+Next, you must provide authentication information so the client can establish a connection to the EngFlow cluster, unless the cluster is totally open.
 As for today, two authentication methods are available; certificates or authentication tokens.
 These arguments are optional and if they are not given but are required by the cluster, the connection is rejected.